 You, just like the sky, are a canvas for passing moments.
 The weather has less of an impact on your life when you know that it will eventually change.
 Rather than ruining great moments by clinging on you will instead learn to let go when the time has come.
 When life is crashing down you learn to be patient, to avoid getting lost in thought, and to more skilfully respond to negative experiences.
 Meditation shows you that all of life is impermanent, it then teaches you how to enjoy the good and manage the bad.

 It should be made clear that this is not about making yourself passive.
 It is not about letting others take advantage of you.
 It is also not about becoming a pacifist.
 The purpose of meditation is to understand and better manage the contents of your own mind so that you can be more clear, confident, and rational in your decision making.
 It is not about accepting whatever comes your way.
 Instead it’s about learning to better handle whatever life throws at you, both the good and the bad.

 Results may vary, but they come.

-Maybe the Buddha achieved a state of experience many of us can scarcely imagine, or maybe he was just a glorified monk with healthy emotional control.
+Maybe the Buddha achieved some state of experience that we can scarcely imagine, or maybe he was just a glorified monk with healthy emotional control.
 What can be accomplished through intensive meditation and what can be proven scientifically is beyond the scope of this article.
 What we do know is that a daily meditation practice is highly beneficial.
 There are hundreds of scientific studies confirming a multitude of positive results.
-Just a short regular practice can be helpful, and more intensive adherence can be life changing.
+Just a short regular practice can be helpful and a more intensive adherence can be life changing.

 If you choose to meditate, follow the science.
 Religions may still offer some wisdom but they are not necessary.
 Everything that can be discovered with meditation can be done through introspection, secular texts, and with scientific research.